Unified description of sum rules and duality between CP phases and unitarity triangles through third-order rephasing invariants: Nine angles of unitarity triangles and nine CP phases in parameterizations of mixing matrix

 In particular, the elements of the second column are the angles $\beta, \alpha, \gamma$, respectively.
 Hereafter, for better readability, the quark flavor labels are assigned as $u,c,t = 1,2,3$ and $d,s,b = 1,2,3$.
 This matrix is constructed so that the sum over each row and each column is equal to $180^\circ$,

 On the other hand, Fritzsch and Xing have pointed out that there exist nine inequivalent Euler-angle parameterizations of the mixing matrix \cite{Fritzsch:1997st}.
 Since these matrix elements have trivial phases in certain row $\alpha$ and column $i$ with $V_{\alpha j}, V_{\beta i} \in \mathbb{R}$, we denote their phases by $\delta^{(\alpha i)}$ to distinguish between them.
+The structure of CP phases in such a parameterization $V^{(\alpha i)}$ is determined by the following conditions